Pranjalwaim/Syntecxhub_Bank_Loan_Analysis/README.md

-# Syntecxhub_Bank_Loan_Analysis Dashboard 🏦
-Bank Loan Analysis using MySQL + Power BI — Syntecxhub Internship Week 4
+# Bank Loan Analysis Dashboard 🏦

 An end-to-end Bank Loan Analysis project using MySQL for data exploration and Power BI for interactive dashboard visualization.